 The Laura Bush 21st Century Librarian Program supports the achievement of agency-level Goal 1, Champion Lifelong Learning, and Objective 1.2, Support the training and Professional development of the museum and library workforce.
-Like all IMLS grant programs, it is also designed to facilitate the delivery of significant results consistent with the IMLS federal authorizing legislation (20 U.S.C. §9101 et seq.; in particular, § 9165 (Laura Bush 21st Century Librarian Program will thus contribute meaningfully to the achievement of both program and agency-level goals.

 Throughout its work, IMLS places importance on diversity, equity, and inclusion.
 This may be reflected in an IMLS-funded project in a wide range of ways, including efforts to serve individuals of diverse geographic, cultural, and socioeconomic backgrounds; individuals with disabilities; individuals with limited functional literacy or information skills; individuals having difficulty using a library or museum; and underserved urban and rural communities, including children from families with incomes below the poverty line.